Frequently asked questions about NASA's use of radioisotope power systems

 A Radioisotope Thermoelectric Generator, or RTG, is a type of power system for space missions that converts heat from the natural radioactive decay of plutonium-238 into electricity using devices called thermocouples, where heat is applied across a circuit that includes dissimilar metals.
 This produces an electric current via the Seebeck effect.
 This process involves no moving parts.
 Essentially a nuclear battery, an RTG provides power to a spacecraft and its science instruments.
-On some missions, such as Mars Science Laboratory, the excess heat from the RTG can also be used to keep spacecraft systems warm in cold environmental conditions.
+On some missions, such as the Curiosity Mars rover, the excess heat from the RTG can also be used to keep spacecraft systems warm in cold environmental conditions.

 How many more missions can be flown given the current limited U.S. supply of plutonium-238?

 The Department of Energy has allocated 35 kilograms of plutonium-238 for civil space applications.
 Of this amount, 17 kilograms complies with the current specifications for use; the remainder could be blended with newer fuel and be available for use in the future.

 The number of missions that can be supported with current inventories depends on the power required by the individual missions and the planned power sources.
 The latest decadal survey for planetary science conducted by the National Academy of Sciences (released in March 2011) strongly recommended several future missions that could be powered by a RPS.

 Broadly speaking, the current U.S. inventory of plutonium-238 can support the Mars 2020 rover mission (using one fueled Multi-Mission Radioisotope Thermoelectric Generator (MMRTG) flight unit), and one to two future missions to be determined, such as potentially the next NASA New Frontiers mission (for which an announcement of opportunity is expected to be released in 2017).

 Has plutonium production restarted?
 What has DOE accomplished so far?